maxbie/ha-myai/README.md

 ## Configuration

 1. Go to **Settings → Devices & Services → Add Integration → myAI**.
-2. Enter a name and your myAI API key.
+2. Enter a name and your Swisscom myAI API key.
-   - The base URL defaults to `https://code.myai.swisscom.ch/v1` — you typically don't need to change it.
+   - The base URL is pre-configured to `https://code.myai.swisscom.ch/v1` — no changes needed.
-   - The integration fetches available models from the myAI API and presents them in a dropdown.
+   - The integration fetches available models from your myAI account and presents them in a dropdown.
    - The default model is `qwen3.5-397b-a17b`.

 ### Multiple models